Which sorting algorithm may require several "passes" to complete?

 - To make algorithms less efficient

-Which of the following is not a characteristic of an effective algorithm?
+Which of the following is an essential characteristic of a good algorithm?

 - Complexity